 Health Professionals

-Colovac is designed to address the #1 complication of colorectal surgery, which is anastomotic leakage
+Colovac is designed to address the #1 concern in colorectal surgery, which is protection of the healing anastomosis.

 Colovac will provide a local, temporary, less invasive protection of the anastomosis during the healing process: